ucc23/updt_UCC/README.md

 The column with the names of the new entries can contain several names; these must be separated using a ','.

-**Remeber to carefully check the keys for the new DB in the JSON file.
+**Remember to carefully check the keys for the new DB in the JSON file.
 They are auto detected by the script and they might need to be corrected and/or filled.**

 The output files will be loaded and updated by the B script, they must **not be manually moved**.

+### JSON file format

+The format of the `databases_info.json` file is mostly self-explanatory with the exception of the parameters section.
+This can have different formats depending on the database structure.
+There are three possible formats:

+1. **Default**

+The default formatting corresponds to a single column with a given formatting/units for each parameter:

+"pars": {
+  "par_general": {
+    "par_format": "par_db_col"
+  },
+  ...
+}

+For some databases the "par_db_col" can contain multiple values separated by a ',' or ';'.
+Eg: KRONBERGER2006, ROSER2016, NIZOVKINA2025

+2. **Duplicate values, different units**

+The "par_general" parameter is present in more tan one column with different units (eg, obtained by different methods).
+Eg: JAEHNIG2021, CARRASCO2025

+"pars": {
+  "par_general": {
+    "par_format_0": "par_db_col_0",
+    "par_format_1": "par_db_col_1",
+  },
+  ...
+}

+3. **Duplicate units**

+There is more than one column with the same "par_format" units for the same parameter.
+Eg: CHEN2003, PISKUNOV2008, SANTOS2021, HUNT2024, ZHANG2024, HU2025

+"pars": {
+  "par_general": {
+    "par_format": ["par_db_col_0", "par_db_col_1"],
+  },
+  ...
+}